The P0340 error code relates to the camshaft sensor.

 Modern cars use the onboard computer to determine the right timing.
 Camshaft sensors are used to relay information to the PCM for this.

 If the sensors are faulty then the PCM receives wrong signals.
-A car experiencing wrong timing will experience loss of power and can be hard starting.
-In addition, you will have the check engine light coming on.
+A car experiencing wrong timing will experience loss of power and can be difficult to start.
+In addition, the check engine light will come on.

 Causes of Error P0340